 The Risk Management module is the most multidisciplinary module of the CERG-C course.
 It includes several aspects of risk analysis.
 In particular, this module is focused on the best ways, according to literature, past experiences and lessons learnt, to make sound decisions in order to reduce damages and to mitigate the impact of hazards on societies.
 Significant time and effort is devoted to understand risk assessment and management tools and methods used in a range of disciplines.
 The Risk Management module brings together a multidisciplinary team of experts representing fields such as social science, geography, land-use planning, statistics, modeling, and economics.

-- Chris Gregg (Early Warning Systems and Social Studies)
+- Chris Gregg (Early Warning Systems and Social Studies) - MODULE CO-RESPONSIBLE

 - Sam Lagier (Presentation Skills)